INTRODUCTION

 (17) When you fast anoint your head and wash your face,

-The Jews routinely washed their bodies, especially hands and face, and anointed with fragrant olive oil.
-In a warm climate, these were needed for better health and hygiene (Jn 12:3; Jm 5:14).
-Anointing, washing, and changing clothes were signs of joy and normal life.
+The Jews routinely washed their bodies, especially their hands and face, and anointed themselves with fragrant olive oil.
+In a warm climate, these were necessary for better health and hygiene (Jn 12:3; Jas 5:14).
+Anointing, washing, and changing clothes were signs of joy and a normal life.
 Naomi instructed Ruth, “go bathe and anoint yourself; then put on your best attire” to end her widowhood before approaching Boaz (Ruth 3:3).
 David fasted and prayed for seven days when his son from Bathsheba was seriously sick.
-When the child died on the seventh day, he ended fasting.
+When the child died on the seventh day, he ended his fast.
 “Rising from the ground, David washed and anointed himself, and changed his clothes.
 Then he went to the house of the LORD and worshiped.
 He returned to his own house and asked for food; they set it before him, and he ate” (2 Sam 12:20).
-The elders of Israel had prohibited anointing the head and washing face during the fast on the Day of Atonement.
-The Jews who practiced private fasting followed the same on other days, like Mondays and Thursdays, so their fasting was noticeable by the public.
-Jesus gave importance to the spirit behind the fasting, like extra prayer, repentance, restitution, and acts of charity than external acts of piety.
-He asked those who fasted to appear normal while they make internal disposition acceptable to God.
-Jesus did not literally mean to anoint the head and wash the face, but the person should not appear differently because of his fasting.

 (18) so that other people will not know you are fasting, but only your Father who sees beyond appearances.
 And your Father, who sees what is done in secret will reward you.